TOPIC : Improve the inclusion of mobile EU citizens and their political and societal participation

 |Time Zone : (Brussels time)|

-Abstracts of the selected projects were added under Topic conditions and documents, Addtional documents.
+Call update info - abstracts of the selected proposals were added under Additional documents in Topic conditions and documents

-A call update flash info document was added under Topic conditions and documents, Addtional documents.
+A Call update flash info document was added under Additional documents in Topic conditions and documents

 1. Priorities and activities to be funded